MokshK1127/Redux-Bank/README.md

 ### Running the Application

-To start the development server, run:npm start
+To start the development server, run: npm start

 Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ## Usage